cbeuw/Cloak/README.md

 3. Run `ck-server -u`.
 This will be used as the AdminUID
 4. Copy example_config/ckserver.json into a desired location.
 Change `PrivateKey` to the private key you just obtained; change `AdminUID` to the UID you just obtained.
 5. Configure your underlying proxy server so that they all listen on localhost.
 Edit `ProxyBook` in the configuration file accordingly
-6. Run `sudo ck-server -c <path to ckserver.json`. ck-server needs root privilege because it binds to a low numbered port (443).
+6. [Configure the proxy program.](https://github.com/cbeuw/Cloak/wiki/Underlying-proxy-configuration-guides) Run `sudo ck-server -c <path to ckserver.json>`. ck-server needs root privilege because it binds to a low numbered port (443).
 Alternatively you can follow https://superuser.com/a/892391 to avoid granting ck-server root privilege unnecessarily.

 #### If you want to add more users
 1. On your client, run `ck-client -s <IP of the server> -l <A local port> -a <AdminUID> -c <path-to-ckclient.json>` to enter admin mode